 i.e., the Euclid’s fifth postulate is about parallel lines.

 Parallel lines are the lines which do not intersect each other ever and are always at a constant perpendicular distance apart from each other.
 Parallel lines can be two or more lines.

 A: If X does not lie on the line A then we can draw a line through X which will be parallel to that of the line A.

 B: There can be only one line that can be drawn through the point X which is parallel to the line A.

-If the sum of the interior angles is equal to the sum of the right angles then the two lines will not meet each other at any given point making them parallel with each other.
+If the sum of the interior angles is equal to the sum of the right angles, then the two lines will not meet each other at any given point, hence making them parallel to each other.